 Prior to the curriculum redesign, developmental language arts curriculum included two different two-course sequences, one in writing and one in reading.
 Some students placed into only one of these sequences.
 Some placed into both reading and writing sequences.
 In either case, students took one or two courses in a sequence depending on the level of their assessed academic skills.
 In some cases, students entered college-level composition directly without remediation.
 Roughly 30% of SSC students typically required some form of language arts remediation.
 Students who tested into the lowest level of both sequences were required to take four developmental courses amounting to twelve credit hours before they could enroll in college-level composition.
 To reduce the amount of time and courses required for remediation, language arts faculty designed an intensive course that compressed the information covered in the four pre-redesign courses into a single five-credit hour course called Fundamentals of Language Arts (FLA).
 In conjunction with the redesign, all students who placed into FLA were also required to participate in a structured first-year experience which greatly limited enrollment choices.
 As was the case with mathematics, the goal in addition to reducing the amount of time and courses required for remediation was to increase the rates of completion of transitional courses, remediation as a whole, college-level composition, and graduation.
 Due to the compression aspect of the redesign, which left only one transitional course for all students requiring remediation, completion of the single transitional course became synonymous with completion of remediation.
-One contrast from the transitional math redesign is language arts chose not to implement a corequisite remediation model for their curriculum redesign.
+Originally, the contrast from the transitional math redesign was language arts chose not to implement a corequisite remediation model for their curriculum redesign.
+In 2017-18, language arts implemented a corequisite model for transitional language arts.